bids-standard/BEP028_BIDSprov/examples/fmriprep/README.md

     "https://github.com/bids-standard/BEP028_BIDSprov/terms/Digest": "sha512:c585500ee6565b5e8277e3cf72dcdef81768439e7998c258d9e3cfc4042cf2d3fa80ecd359400deda90a4ed141e3180b78a942b32827bd41fb0ca367c8f91c9c"
 }
 ```
+* As a result of the previous point, we are not able to fully replace these Entities from the `prov/prov-fmriprep_ent.json` file by a `GeneratedBy` field inside a sidecar JSON
 * Some terms are missing in the BIDS-Prov context although they are in the specification (such as `Digest`, `Version`, `EnvVar`)
 * For now, the conversion script is not able to transform RDF triplets into dictionaries, as requested for `Digest` or `EnvVar` objects.
 * IRIs are not human readable enough (e.g.: `http://iri.nidash.org/262c247816c9fc071309a1da8bad277d`)